2012 Indian Premier League: Group stage

-Playoff stage
+Playoffs

 On 15 March, it was announced that due to the municipal election in Delhi, the playoff schedule was being slightly altered.
 The sites of 22 and 23 May matches were changed, with Pune now hosting the first qualifier on 22 May and Bengaluru hosting the eliminator on 23 May.
 Had the Royal Challengers Bangalore qualified for the playoffs, they would play the match in Bengaluru, switching which venue hosts which match if necessary.